skeeto/dotfiles/README.md

     apt-get install keychain

-Caveat: private files should be installed *after* `.gnupg/` is installed, meaning they need to come after "gnupg" alphabetically.
-I still need to fix this.
-If this becomes a problem, just run the install script twice in a row initially.

 You may have noticed, yes, I have my private PGP key in here!
 Dangerous?!
 Maybe, it's an experiment.
 It's got a strong passphrase on it and I've pumped up the key strengthening settings in GPG, like so,